StefanZander/lecture_notes/swcs/html/docs/objectives.md

         Be advised: Anything you take from external works need to be indicated, i.e., cited.
         Only take a max. of 3 words directly from external works, not more.

-        !!! danger "Avoid Plagiarism – do not copy entire paragraphs"
+        !!! danger "Avoid Plagiarism – Do not copy entire sentences or paragraphs"
-            Do __not copy whole paragraphs from external works__ and only provide one citation at the paragraph's end.
+            Do __not copy whole sentences and/or paragraphs from external works__ and only provide one citation at the paragraph's end.
 This counts as plagiarism and will be treated as such – with all consequences.

         The LaTeX template provided for this course is already pre-configured and implements a common citation style; so there is no need to modify that.

     - **Avoid plagiarism**
         This is one of the most crucial elements of good scientific work.
-Disregarding this principle in general leads to desk rejection of your work and impairs your name. h_da treats plagiarism as an attempt of deception and creates a note in your student record.
+Disregarding this principle in general leads to desk rejection of your work and impairs your name. h_da treats plagiarism as an attempt of deception and stores a statement in your student record.

 - **Deliniate your own work from related works**
     This aspect is often neglected in students' papers and even final theses, which is really unfortunate.
 Science is not about re-inventing the wheel or copying things others did earlier for the sake of matter (e.g. because students think it might lead to a high assessment of their works because it sounds sophisticated and complex).
 It is about valuing the work of others and showing how your own work builts (or deliniates) from them.
 This tremendously helps the reading in grasping the novel aspects of your ideas and work.